Craig Lindfield

-Craig Anthony Lindfield (born 7 September 1988) is an English semi-professional footballer who plays as a winger for Cymru North club Holywell Town.
+Craig Anthony Lindfield (born 7 September 1988) is an English semi-professional footballer who plays as a winger for Cymru North club Bala Town.

 Early life

 Lindfield attended Brookdale Primary School from 1993 to 2000 and then Calday Grange Grammar School between 2000 and 2005, and played cricket for his local club Upton CC.

 Youth career

 He joined the Liverpool Academy in 1996 aged 8, and worked his way up through the club's youth teams.

 In 2005–06 he won the FA Youth Cup for the first time as a 17-year-old when Liverpool beat Manchester City 3–2 on aggregate, finishing the competition as Liverpool's leading goal scorer in the competition.

 In 2006–07, he scored 3 goals, including 2 in front of the Kop at Anfield in the 7–3 aggregate score against Newcastle in the semi-final of the 2006–07 FA Youth Cup to secure a place in Liverpool's second consecutive final appearance.

 In the final they faced archrivals Manchester United.
 He scored the opener in the first leg which they lost 2–1.
 In the return leg, held at Old Trafford on 26 April 2007, Liverpool won 4–3 on penalties when the score stood at 2–2 on aggregate after extra time.
 Craig scored the second penalty in the penalty shoot-out at the Stretford End, bringing his goal tally to 12 in 12 Youth Cup games.